Marco-Y/PromotionalWebsite.github.io/README.md

 <b>Career Plans</b>

 I have gained a huge interest in computing and technology since I was in elementary school and I hope to get a job related to coding and programming in the future because it seems to be the thing that I'm the most obsessed with.
+“Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.” – Martin Fowler
 <img src="https://www.computersciencedegreehub.com/wp-content/uploads/2016/02/what-is-coding-1024x683.jpg" width="256" height="171">

 ---